 - contact information (researcher's name & who to contact via phone/email)

 For Students: Instructions, Research Participation Record, and Feedback

 Here is a copy of the Instructions and Research Participation Record

 .
 Please be sure to take the Research Participation record to every study and fill it in after completing the study.
 This way you will have a record of your participation in case something goes wrong.
 Also, please provide feedback on the studies.
 You can use the form or submit your feedback electronically using this link.

 How do I know my participation has been recorded?

 Experimenters will award you credit via the online system.
 You can check the records there to see your current list of credits.
 If you have not been assigned credits as of a week after participating in a study, you may contact the Participant Pool Administrator, Kendall Braun

 What if an experimenter doesn’t show up for our appointment?

 If the experimenter fails to keep the appointment, first make sure you've gone to the right location.
 If you are in the right place and you have been there for 10 minutes after your appointment time, report it immediately via email

-to Katherine Thompson.
+to Kendall Braun.
 Provide her with the experiment number, time, date, your name, and the location you were waiting in.